Cultural Heritage Advisory Committee

 - To advise and make recommendations to Council on strategic projects to advance Cultural Heritage conservation and promotion.

-More information can be found in the Terms of Reference.
+More information can be found in the Terms of Reference(PDF, 843KB) .

-The Cultural Heritage Advisory Committee meetings are open to the public and are held via Zoom.
-If you would like to attend a meeting, please email Council to request a Zoom link on firstname.lastname@example.org
+The Cultural Heritage Advisory Committee meetings are open to the public and are held via Zoom, at 10am to 11:30am.
+If you would like to attend a meeting, please email Council to request a link - email@example.com.

 Committee members were selected by Council based on their skills and experience in cultural heritage practice and strategic capacity.
 The successful appointees form a skilled committee, that will provide high level, shire and sector wide professional advice to on cultural heritage matters.